apideck-libraries/portman/README.md

   - **key (String)** : The key that will be targeted in the response body to check if it exists.
   - **value (String)** : The value that will be used to check if the value in the response body property matches.
   - **contains (String)** : The value that will be used to check if the value is present in the value of the response body property.
+  - **length (Number)** : The number that will be used to check if the value of the response body property has a length of the defined number of characters.

 For more details, review the [content-tests example](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-content-tests).